 While other bike share programs have used loans from their host cities to help get programs running, Washington law prohibits the City of Seattle and other municipalities from being able to extend loans to the share, a situation Houser described as “kind of a bummer.”

 Not being able to accept such loans may just prove to be a saving grace for PSBS, however, if the organization does launch.
-With funding coming only from grants and sponsorships, PSBS and its partners may be able to more easily avoid insolvency issues like those that Bixi has faced in Toronto the news of which put a temporary halt on a planned $6 million, city-sponsored rollout of an Alta-operated, Bixi supplied, bike share program in Vancouver, BC.
+With funding coming only from grants and sponsorships, PSBS and its partners may be able to more easily avoid insolvency issues like those Bixi has faced in Toronto, the news of which put a temporary halt on a planned $6 million, city-sponsored rollout of an Alta-operated, Bixi supplied, bike share program in Vancouver, BC.

 Houser believes a rollout that would include Capitol Hill will plant the seed for further expansion of the program throughout the city and region.
 If there were enough funds available, and enough demand for the system, Houser says PSBS’s would “launch phase 1b or 2” within twelve months of the initial launch, bringing bike share to Westlake, Fremont, Wallingford, the Central District, and possibly Ballard.
 From there, the program would “keep expanding outward,” with later phases bringing the system to Kirkland, Redmond, Bellevue, and the Microsoft Campus, she said.
 Some of those farther flung location would not be connected to other parts of the system, however.
 “It would be kind of cost prohibitive” to ride that far considering the charges for using a bike for more than thirty minutes, Houser explained, “and you wouldn’t really wanna ride these bikes that far because they’re not really that easy to ride.”